Clifford Circuits Augmented Grassmann Matrix Product States: Grassmann Pauli operators and Clifford circuits

-Additionally, we also impose the Grassmann-evenness on the Grassmann Clifford gates.
+Additionally, we impose the Grassmann-evenness condition on the Grassmann Clifford gates.
 An operator is Grassmann-even if it contains an even number of Grassmann generators $(\theta_a, {\theta}^\dagger_a)$ in every term of its expansion.
 Grassmann-even Clifford circuits commute with the total fermionic parity operator

 ensuring that they act block-diagonally in the even/odd fermionic parity sectors, consistent with physical fermionic evolutions.
 This condition further reduces the number of Clifford gates to 32.
-Finally, we eliminate redundant gates up to left-operation of single-gate unitaries, which results in 12 unique gates, which are listed in the end matter.
+Finally, we quotient out redundancies under the left action of single-site gates, yielding 12 inequivalent gates, listed in Appendix~\ref{App:List}.